 The logic of this kind of argument is to conclude, following Tallis (2000: 160-1), that freedom and free will are really matters of degree and will vary widely according to particular cases.
 Naturally, the hard determinist has to maintain that basically there is a relevant sense in which we still have no alternative to doing what we have to do whatever the circumstances.
 As we have seen, this case can still reasonably be made where technologies impinging on external environment are concerned.
 The case is harder – not impossible – when technologies impinging on internal environment come into play.
 But to say that freedom is commonly partial and variable means also taking issue with the libertarian who maintains that freedom and free will are necessarily generic to being human.
 In the first place, the instance of confronting mortal danger or, indeed, coercion makes clear that the human faculty of consciousness, and activation of the consciousness at that, does not entail freedom.
 Simply, we can be conscious of not having any freedom at all.
 In the case of coercion the point has been made that the will can remain ‘free’ even though the person is being prevented from carrying that will into effect.
 But even that hardly applies with mortal danger unless the person has already decided to take her own life; if I face a fast approaching train I have ‘free will’ to jump out of the way only in the minimal sense that I have not already decided upon suicide (that is, already decided against my own physical survival).
 In the more typical instance such cases mean that the person is aware of having no alternatives, and therefore choices, available.
 But in the very different case of practices in a traditional culture which are followed without conscious deliberation (except in the event of emergency or challenge from outside, contingencies which are themselves most likely to arise from technological developments like firearms in Europe which then impacted on other cultures elsewhere) there is once again no reason to suppose that freedom or free will play any part.
 Indeed, anyone with the temerity to display free will would be likely to be outcast from the community.
 But both examples indicate that the role of consciousness where freedom and free will are concerned is not to establish them as necessary components of human life in all times and places as libertarians are apt to suggest, but rather to manage freedom when alternatives are actually available and the person needs, or wishes, to make a choice between them.
 That can, of course, include fighting to overcome, reduce, or remove constraints, whether coercive or environmental, on one’s freedom.
 But the variations in degree of freedom which may be observed in these cases, all the way from no freedom whatever to a very extensive range of freedom, fit with the argument I have already put for viewing consciousness as an ability to recognise, and respond rapidly to, unfamiliar problems for which unconscious activity or ‘programming’ is not prepared.

 The outline of a scheme which might develop the notion of degrees of freedom or variations in the scope for it into something more specific has already been put forward by Karl Popper (1965) in the form of an evolutionary indeterminism contrasting with the varied forms of evolutionary determinism.
 Popper rejected the assumption dating back to Hume that the only alternative to determinism is sheer chance, an assumption which contributed a backing for criticism of free will on the grounds that it leaves our lives inexplicable, chaotic, and irresponsible.
 He also avoided plain libertarianism; arguing instead for an idea of ‘plastic controls’ of our actions which recognises that there are physical and other limits on what we can do but which allows for conscious deliberation over how best to solve problems.
 Although Popper’s theory aims at flexibility and even introduces the aspect of technology through the notion of man evolving his plastic controls exosomatically, it does have the potential problem of implicitly treating evolution as ‘progress’ toward higher levels of control, especially argumentative and critical thought, by which we use sophisticated language to control our actions and processes.
 Treating evolution as progress not only runs contrary to the Darwinian view (including that of Darwin himself) of biological evolution as a purely random process with no teleological direction, but also to most contemporary thinking in a wider sense.
-Tallis (2000) is unusual in seeking to rescue the idea of social progress dating back to the Enlightenment, even if in a modified form to take account of harsh experience of human life and behaviour following the emergence of a more technically sophisticated culture.
-Yet even Tallis is anxious to avoid suggesting that evolution of consciousness implies any sort of progress from automatic and unconscious processes of life maintenance to conscious and deliberate action (which may include the element of freedom even if it does not always do so).6
+Tallis and Pinker (2018) are unusual in seeking to rescue the idea of social progress dating back to the Enlightenment, even if Tallis does so in a modified form to take account of harsh experience of human life and behaviour following the emergence of a more technically sophisticated culture, whilst Pinker is at pains to stress that 'progress' is not an inevitable given and can be reversed at any stage.
+Even Tallis is anxious to avoid suggesting that evolution of consciousness implies any sort of progress from automatic and unconscious processes of life maintenance to conscious and deliberate action (which may include the element of freedom even if it does not always do so).6

 Another possible objection to Popper’s approach comes from the argument deployed by Fischer (1994, 1998) and Ravizza (1998) which holds that control of any kind generates responsibility rather than freedom.
 It is true that we employ the concepts of control and responsibility in some contexts where freedom, and free will, have no place.
 For example, we talk of a weather system ‘controlling’ conditions of temperature, wind, rainfall, and so on, and of being ‘responsible’ for impacts that these conditions will have on the natural world, agriculture, leisure activities, transport, and so on.
 In extreme cases such as storm and drought weather systems can be responsible for disasters leading to profound economic damage and even great loss of life.
 But, of course, a weather system cannot have any form of either will or intention save as a poetic licence, nor can it make any kind of ‘choice’ between alternative courses of action.
 It is purely a part of the physical environment external to any living, or conscious, beings.
 That is to say, freedom and free will have no relevance to it.